-Julie Tanner, Director of CBIS’ Catholic Responsible Investing team, oversees the implementation of the screening program that seek to ensure that no OCF investments are in companies that violate Catholic teaching.
+Julie Tanner, Director of CBIS’ Catholic Responsible Investing team, oversees the implementation of the screening program that seek to ensure that no the Foundation investments are in companies that violate Catholic teaching.
 Along with the screens, CBIS engages with companies to encourage changes in their corporate policies, and in industries as a whole.
 CBIS’ active ownership efforts are accomplished through engagement with corporate management, shareholder resolutions and proxy voting.

 For example, CBIS along with other faith-based coalitions might approach a large corporation who is not aware that its suppliers engage in child labor or indentured servitude.
 With information presented by CBIS and coalition members, these active investors might affect great change by asking the large corporation to demand action from suppliers.